What Proof of Play Do I Need for Casino Cruise Comps?

 • introduces outdated data

-• forces reviewers to guess relevance
+• forces reviewers to guess what matters

 Where Gamblers Host Is Different